MobileFirst-Platform-Developer-Center/PinCodeSwift/README.md

 ### Usage

-1. Use either Maven or MobileFirst Developer CLI to [build and deploy the available `ResourceAdapter` and `PinCodeAttempts` adapters](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/adapters/creating-adapters/).
+1. Use either Maven, MobileFirst CLI or your IDE of choice to [build and deploy the available `ResourceAdapter` and `PinCodeAttempts` adapters](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/adapters/creating-adapters/).

  The PinCodeAttempts Security Check adapter can be found in https://github.com/MobileFirst-Platform-Developer-Center/SecurityCheckAdapters/tree/release80.